 Tyranitar's Sandstorm ability is helpful for Pokemon with Sand Rush.
 It is also able to deal damage using Stone Edge and has a high Sp.
-Def stat due to the Sandstorm bonus.
+Def stat thanks to the Sandstorm bonus.
 Try to use this with the Weakness Policy.

 Excadrill's high attack stat & good typing, coupled with Sand Rush, make it an excellent sweeper.
 It's a good candidate for Dynamaxing since it's able to boost its team's defense with Max Steelspike.
 Running Protect is also recommended on most builds.

 Whimsicott's main role is as a Tailwind setter, boosting its team's speed.
 It's also currently popular alongside Arcanine, to activate its Justified ability with Bulk Up.
 It is strong Tailwind setter candidate overall.

 Great attacker with two viable abilities.
-Intimidate is the most common and is very useful for lowering opponent's attack.
+Intimidate is the most common and is useful for lowering opponent's attack.
 Justified is usable in certain combos too.
 Priority Extreme Speed is also excellent for finishing off opponents.

 Togekiss is an excellent doubles Pokemon that is being seen more and more recently.
 With access to some great support moves like Follow Me and Helping Hand, as well as powerful STAB Flying and Fairy moves, it can fulfill both support and offensive roles at the same time.

 Braviary is an alternative Tailwind setter that also has good offensive capabilities.
 It often works better with Excadrill than Corviknight, purely because they don't overlap in typing.
 Braviary's Brave Bird also hits significantly harder.

 Gastrodon's Storm Drain ability redirects water moves to it and grants it Sp.
 Attack, making this Pokemon amazing in double battles.
 It's Ground type also gives it Electric immunity, easily switching into Rotom.

 Fire typing is very useful against the many steel types currently in the meta.
 Access to Will-o-Wisp and immunity to Ground moves are also incredible.
 Volt Switch gives it freedom to swap out to other Pokemon after using Overheat.